-A conventional loan benefits you when you have good, but not necessarily perfect, credit history and are popular due to low rates and increasingly flexible guidelines.
+A conventional loan benefits you when you have a good, but not necessarily perfect, credit history and is popular due to low rates and increasingly flexible guidelines.
 Putting down a larger amount means that the monthly mortgage costs will be less on a conventional loan.
 A down payment of at least 20 percent will eliminate mortgage insurance, a requirement of the FHA and USDA loans even with a large down payment.

-If you have good credit and stable income, a conventional loan might be the right option for you since it offers:
+If you have good credit and a stable income, a conventional loan might be the right option for you since it offers:

 - Lower interest rates for borrowers with good credit

 - Flexible mortgage insurance options

 - Higher Oklahoma maximum loan amount of $647,200